SpitsEric/Library-Management-System/README.md

 )
 ![Book List Screenshot](https://github.com/user-attachments/assets/c689de69-f9c9-42c6-8414-15ced1723d83
 )
-*Description of the book list: Show how books are displayed, including relevant information like title and author.
-If there's a details page for individual books, include that too.*

 ### Borrower List Page (/library/borrowers/)

 ![Borrower Page Screenshot](https://github.com/user-attachments/assets/70a2035c-4f4f-4424-bbff-3e8c0a7a78d3
 )
-*Description of the borrower registration form: Explain the fields required to register a new borrower (Name, SSN, Address, Phone).*

 ### Borrower Registration Page (/library/borrowers/new)

 ![Borrower Registration Page Screenshot](https://github.com/user-attachments/assets/51adb92a-1be2-4211-8fa2-a5413dbe3440 )
-*Description of the borrower registration form: Explain the fields required to register a new borrower (Name, SSN, Address, Phone).*

 ### Check In/Out Page (/library/check)